 Cluster Sizes

 This graph shows the number of sequences assigned to each different cluster found in your data for a given region(s) and/or gene(s).
-In the example below from NGS Tutorial 1, we have chosen the cluster of Heavy CDR3 V Gene J Gene (85% Similarity on Heavy CDR3) - this cluster is therefore identifying the most populated clonotypes in the data.
+In the example below from NGS Tutorial 1, we have chosen the cluster of Heavy CDR3 V Gene J Gene (85% Similarity on Heavy CDR3) - this cluster is therefore identifying the most abundant clonotypes in the data.

-As we can see above, the most populated clonotype is those sequences that have an HCDR3 that is at least 85% similar to the sequence ASYYYGSSSFAY with the germline genes best matching IGHV14-3 and IGHJ3.
+As we can see above, the most abundant clonotype is those sequences that have an HCDR3 that is at least 85% similar to the sequence ASYYYGSSSFAY with the germline genes best matching IGHV14-3 and IGHJ3.
 You can mouse over any of the columns to find the exact number of sequences and the name of the cluster if it is not showing on the graph.

 Amino Acid Distribution Chart